salma2vec/Adam-Ale/README.md

 A Potable Water Location Tagging System for Victims of Natural Calamities.

 ## Introduction
 - No one has control over any natural calamity or disaster.
 But, we can surely control how it affects our lives by acting fast enough.
-It is seen that the unavailability of potable water after a disaster is a cause of distress to many and consumption of water unfit for drinking leads to various water-borne diseases and maybe a pandemic.
+It is seen that the unavailability of potable water after a disaster is a cause of distress to many and consumption of water unfit for drinking leads to various water-borne diseases and maybe, even a pandemic.
 - The Adam’s Ale (meaning ‘Water’) project, when implemented, would be highly beneficial to people in case of disasters and natural calamities.
 - We hope to significantly reduce the post-disaster epidemics due to water-borne diseases.